Veteran who hoped to break record for living on Rockall rescued by coastguard

-Cam Cameron managed a gruelling 32 days of his 60-day target to raise money for veterans’ charities.
+Cameron manages gruelling 32 days of 60-day target to raise money for veterans’ charities

 A veteran who hoped to set a world record for living on a tiny remote islet has been rescued by the coastguard due to poor weather conditions.